-7 Research Methods
+7 Research methods

-7.1 Study Design
+7.1 Study design

-This is a prospective, multi-national, non-interventional study (NIS) collecting data from postmenopausal women and adult men with HR+, HER2- locally advanced or metastatic breast cancer whose tumor harbors a PIK3CA mutation, who are treated with alpelisib in combination with fulvestrant in the real-world setting.
+This is a prospective, multi-national, non-interventional study (NIS) collecting data from postmenopausal women and adult men with HR+, HER2- locally advanced or metastatic breast cancer whose tumor harbors a PIK3CA mutation, who are treated with alpelisib in combination with fulvestrant after disease progression following endocrine therapy as monotherapy, in the real-world setting.
 The decision to treat with alpelisib in combination with fulvestrant must be made by the treating oncologist prior to and independently of the decision to enroll the patient into the study.
 Figure 7-1 provides a visual description of the study design.
 The schedule of assessments and the study variables of interest are described in Section 7.5.

-Figure 7-1 Alepelisib and fulvestrant Post-Authorization Safety Study (PASS) Design
+Figure 7-1 Alpelisib and fulvestrant Post-Authorization Safety Study (PASS) Design

-Patients will be followed from enrollment until 1) 30 days after alpelisib treatment discontinuation, or 2) death, or 3) loss to follow-up, or 4) withdrawal of consent, or 5) physician decision to end treatment/study, or 6) end of the study, whichever occurs first.
+^{} Patients will be followed from enrollment until 1) 30 days after alpelisib treatment discontinuation, or 2) death, or 3) lost to follow-up, or 4) patient withdrawal, or 5) physician decision to end treatment/study, or 6) end of the study, whichever occurs first.